 In East London there is no community based radio station that is fully inclusive of everyone.
 We believe that having a radio created by everyone for everyone helps us to better appreciate and welcome the diversity within our community.

-Soulfulized is presented on East London Radio on Saturday afternoons by Fitz(roy) Andrew.
+Soulfulized is presented on East London Radio on Saturday evenings by Fitz(roy) Andrew.
 Fitz is a native east Londoner, born in Hackney and raised in Waltham Forest, and has been a confirmed and non-convertible 'soulhead' since his teens thanks to the influence of the active soul club scene in east London and Essex in the late 70s and early 80s.